bhuemer/gbt/README.md

 }

 dependencies {
-    // The plugin neither infers the Scala version from this nor
+    // The plugin neither infers the Scala version from this dependency nor
-    // will it add this dependency automatically for you .. implementation 'org.scala-lang:scala-library:2.13.0' }
+    // will it add it automatically for you.
+If you don't have it declared
+    // compilation will fail.
+    implementation 'org.scala-lang:scala-library:2.13.0'
+}
 ```